Doctor Aphra: Merchandising

 In 2018, Hasbro released an action figure set of Doctor Aphra and her two killer droids, 0-0-0 and BT-1.

-Doctor Aphra and her two droids have also appeared in the Star Wars: The Black Series line of 6" action figures.

-Her droids appear as 1/6th scale figures produced by Hot Toys.
+Doctor Aphra and her two droids have also appeared in the Star Wars: The Black Series line of 6" action figures, which were re-issued in 2024.
+Her droids also appear as 1/6th scale figures produced by Hot Toys.